-The battery is to be charged only with the built-in charger by connecting a DC power supply of at least 11V DC.
-If the "solar panel fitted" option is enabled, at 12V solar panel with an OCV of at least 20V is required, or a DC power supply operating at 18V DC.
+The battery is to be charged only with the built-in charger by connecting a DC power supply minimum 11V DC.
+If Solar charging is enabled, a 12V solar panel with an OCV (Open Circut Voltage) of at least 20V is required, or a DC power supply operating at 12V DC.